Subscribe & Save - Get 12% OFF

 What we notice is that it’s a building block that is used to make body parts.

-Just as Legos can be built into a house, a car, or castle, when protein is constructed in different ways the results vary.
-Unlike Legos however, protein takes on different textures depending on how reinforced it is.
+Just as building blocks can be built into a house, a car, or a castle, when protein is constructed in different ways the results vary.
+Unlike building blocks, however, protein takes on different textures depending on how reinforced it is.

 Bones need solid, fixed blocks of protein for their strength, but ligaments need flexibility and tensile strength to resist the demands of physical movement.